logaretm/vee-validate/docs/guide/getting-started.md

 :::

-The `rules` prop passed to the `ValidationProvider` is the validation rules that will be checked against the input, the syntax is Laravel-like by placing the rules names between pipes, for that input we want to make sure it is required.
+The `rules` prop passed to the `ValidationProvider` is the validation rules that will be checked against the input.

-To display error messages, the `ValidationProvider` exposes `errors` array through [scoped slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots).
+To display error messages, the `ValidationProvider` exposes `errors` array through [scoped slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots), this array contains error messages related to that field.

 ### Demo

-Here is the above example in action, enter `example` or leave it empty to pass the validation.
+Here is the above example in action, enter `example` to pass validation:

 <ValidationProvider rules="secret" v-slot="{ errors }">
   <input v-model="value" type="text" placeholder="type something">